priyakrishnan-de/data-eng/terraform/loadbalance-vms/readme.md

     gcloud compute instances add-tags backend-vm-0 --tags=backend-vms

-6. To check config map:

-    `kubectl describe configmap vm-proxy-conf`

-    If ConfigMap is updated, delete and restart the proxy pod:

-    `kubectl delete pod -l app=vm-proxy`

-7. To Deploy the Loadbalancer, provide path where the yaml files are availavle:

-    `kubectl apply -f C:/Users/OrCon/GitHub/data-eng/k8s/lb/`

-8. To resize the clusters and make the number of nodes as zero:
+6. To resize the clusters and make the number of nodes as zero:

     `gcloud container clusters resize private-gke-cluster --num-nodes=0 --region=asia-east1`